patheard/aws-rds-kinesis-activity-stream/README.md

 # AWS RDS to Kinesis database activity stream
 Creates an RDS cluster with an activity stream enabled.
-This is then used as a source for Kinesis which invokes a Lambda function to decrypt the activity and save it to an S3 bucket.
+This is then used as a source for Kinesis Firehose which uses a Lambda function to decrypt the activity and save it to an S3 bucket.

 ```sh
 # To setup, run the following from the devcontainer